richelbilderbeek/bbbq_article/revision/README.md

 > only one residue coming from a TMP/TMH which is almost “floating” in
 > extreme of the binding groove?

-TODO
+[R: I would say, similar to above: Yes!]

+ * [ ] @Frans: agree?
+ * [ ] @Geert: agree?
+ * [ ] @Maxim: agree?

-> 6. To state that TMH are overrepresented in the MHC peptidome, the authors should have considered at least a minimum length where part of the TMH binds to the main or secondary positions of MHC allele.
+> 6. To state that TMH are overrepresented in the MHC peptidome, the authors

-TODO
+> should have considered at least a minimum length where part of the
+> TMH binds to the main or secondary positions of MHC allele.

+[R: don't we, with a minimum length of 1 amino acid overlapping?]

+ * [ ] @Frans: agree?
+ * [ ] @Geert: agree?
+ * [ ] @Maxim: agree?

-> 7. Considering that the predicted peptides of the TMH are hydrophobic, are these values comparable to those obtained from peptide elution studies?
-Is it well correlated of what we know about their peptide preferences of each MHC in this study?
-There is no explanation of how MHC alleles with polar binding preferences bind part of the TMH.
+> 7. Considering that the predicted peptides of the TMH are hydrophobic,
+> are these values comparable to those obtained from peptide elution studies?
+> Is it well correlated of what we know about their peptide preferences of
+> each MHC in this study?
+There is no explanation of how MHC alleles with

-TODO
+> polar binding preferences bind part of the TMH.

+ * [ ] @Frans: want to do this one?
+ * [ ] @Geert: want to do this one?
+ * [ ] @Maxim: want to do this one?

-> 8. Conservation of the TMH, or it is lack of variation, has been documented many years ago by different biochemical experiments and it is mainly explained by the nature of the few amino acids that can compose the hydrophobic helix.
-However, the authors could try to explain if the SNPs identified by them could affect the presentation of some predicted or experimental epitopes.
+> 8. Conservation of the TMH, or it is lack of variation, has been documented

-TODO
+> many years ago by different biochemical experiments and it is mainly
+> explained by the nature of the few amino acids that can compose the
+> hydrophobic helix.
+However, the authors could try to explain if the SNPs
+> identified by them could affect the presentation of some predicted or
+> experimental epitopes.

+ * [ ] @Frans: want to do this one?
+ * [ ] @Geert: want to do this one?
+ * [ ] @Maxim: want to do this one?

 > 9. Figure 2 has not explanation of what it is included in each graph.
-Which one is from MHC-I?
+> Which one is from MHC-I?
 MHC-II?
 Is all together?

+[R: I will fix this]

-TODO
+ * [ ] @Richel: TODO

 > 10. There is no Figure 4 in the manuscript.